Nrapendra786/garage-management-application/Readme.md

 1) Java 17 or higher and Docker must be installed in system
 2) open cmd
 3) cd Path to Project
-4) docker-compose up
+4) command to start the project : docker-compose up -d
-5) mvn spring-boot:run
+5) command to stop the project : docker-compose down

 Learning Outcome :
 Java, Spring Web, Spring Security, Spring Data and Docker